Very high redshift quasars and the rapid emergence of super-massive black holes: Acknowledgements

 \section{Acknowledgements}

-An early version of this research programm was begun in Concepcion, Chile, at the MODEST15 conference.
-PK and LW thank the organisers of that memorable event (notably Mike Fellhauer), Sverre Aarseth, Paulina Assmann, Joerg Dabringhausen and Rainer Spurzem for detailed discussions on the N-body dynamics of BH clusters.
+An early version of this research programm was begun in Concepcion, Chile, at the Modelling and Observing Dense Stellar Systems 15 (MODEST15) conference.
+Pavel Kroupa and Long Wang thank the organisers of that memorable event (notably Mike Fellhauer), Sverre Aarseth, Paulina Assmann, Joerg Dabringhausen and Rainer Spurzem for detailed discussions on the N-body dynamics of BH clusters.
 We thank Moritz Haslbauer for useful discussions on galaxy evolution and Zhiqiang Yan and Alexandre Vazdekis for important discussions on the formation of elliptical galaxies.
-PK and L\v{S} acknowledge support from the Grant Agency of the Czech Republic under grant number 20-21855S.
-TJ acknowledges support through a two-year ESO Studentship in Garching and the Erasmus+ programme of the European Union under grant number 2017-1-CZ01- KA203-035562 on La Palma.
-LW acknowledges support through an Alexander von Humboldt Fellowship while being hosted by the SPODYR group at the University of Bonn.
-LW also acknowledges the present support through a JSPS International Research Fellowship.
-Some of this work was performed at ESO in Garching and PK thanks ESO for a science-visiting position in 2019.
-PK and LW thank the non-professorial staff of the Argelander-Institute for Astronomy for technical support.
+Pavel Kroupa and Ladislav \v{S}ubr acknowledge support from the Grant Agency of the Czech Republic under grant number 20-21855S.
+Tereza Jerabkova acknowledges support through a two-year European Southern Observatory (ESO) Studentship in Garching, the Erasmus+ programme of the European Union under grant number 2017-1-CZ01- KA203-035562 on La Palma, and the European Space Agency fellowship programme.
+Long Wang acknowledges support through an Alexander von Humboldt Fellowship while being hosted by the Stellar Populations and Dynamics Research (SPODYR) group at the University of Bonn.
+Long Wang also acknowledges the present support through a Japan Society for the Promotion of Science International Research Fellowship.
+Some of this work was performed at ESO in Garching and Pavel Kroupa thanks ESO for a science-visiting position in 2019.
+Pavel Kroupa and Long Wang thank the non-professorial staff of the Argelander-Institute for Astronomy for technical support.
 This work benefited from the International Space Science Institute (ISSI/ISSI-BJ) in Bern and Beijing, thanks to the funding of the team ``Chemical abundances in the ISM: the litmus test of stellar IMF variations in galaxies across cosmic time'' (Donatella Romano and Zhi-Yu Zhang).
-PK is grateful to the ING staff on La Palma for hospitality where a part of this manuscript was written just prior to the Corona Crisis and acknowledges the Erasmus+ programme of the European Union under grant number 2017-1-CZ01- KA203-035562 for enabling this visit while on a contract with the Czech Academy of Sciences through Ond\v{r}ejov Observatory.
+Pavel Kroupa is grateful to the Isaac Newton Group staff on La Palma for hospitality where a part of this manuscript was written just prior to the Corona Crisis and acknowledges the Erasmus+ programme of the European Union under grant number 2017-1-CZ01- KA203-035562 for enabling this visit while on a contract with the Czech Academy of Sciences through Ond\v{r}ejov Observatory.
 Havelska Kuchine (``knedlikarna'') in Prague was an essential location throughout this work -- Knedlikum zdar!